floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 prefix byte is the actual 'opcode', and the 'opcode byte' is just a regular immediate value that's decoded as an opcode byte).

-## Instruction Timing: M-cycles and T-cycles
+## Instruction Timing: M-cycles and T-states

 The above 'physical shape' of Z80 instructions doesn't tell us much what actually happens during execution of an instruction (e.g. how long the instruction takes to execute,